 I graduated with a BSc (Hons) in Medical Molecular Biology from Cardiff University and obtained a PhD at the University of Manchester in the Maternal and Fetal Health Research Group.
 Supervised by Dr Rebecca Jones and Dr Susan Greenwood and funded by Action Medical Research, my PhD project investigated the influence of continued maternal growth on placental growth, development and function in teenage pregnancies.
 Teenagers are susceptible to delivering small-for-gestational-age (SGA) or growth restricted babies.
 These pregnancy outcomes are associated with perinatal mortality and morbidity, and an increased risk of chronic health problems in later life, including cardiovascular disease, obesity and diabetes.
 Previous studies implicated young maternal age and continued skeletal growth as potential influencing factors in teenage pregnancy.
 My PhD focused on delineating the mechanisms underlying teenagers' susceptibility to SGA birth.
 My studies, which followed on from the About Teenage Eating study (PIs Professors Philip Baker and Lucilla Poston), demonstrated that placental nutrient transport capacity was inherently reduced in teenagers compared to adults; however, pregnant teenagers who continued to grow were able to compensate by up-regulating amino acid transport across the placenta, and consequently delivered larger babies.
 These studies also indicated that growing teenagers may have a maternal hormonal milieu that is conducive to fetal growth by stimulating nutrient transport.

-My first postdoctoral research associate position was funded by the British Heart Foundation working with Dr Mark Wareing, Elizabeth Cowley, Dr Tracey Mills and Professor Colin Sibley on a project which investigated whether the increased incidence of pre-eclampsia in women with raised body mass index (BMI) is associated with altered omental fat adipokine secretion and promotion of maternal vascular endothelial dysfunction.
+My first postdoctoral research associate position was funded by the British Heart Foundation working with Dr Mark Wareing, Mrs Elizabeth Cowley, Dr Tracey Mills and Professor Colin Sibley.
+The project investigated whether the increased incidence of pre-eclampsia in women with raised body mass index (BMI) is associated with altered omental fat adipokine secretion and promotion of maternal vascular endothelial dysfunction.
 We demonstrated that obese (BMI ≥30kg/m2) pregnant women have impaired myometrial artery function suggested to be thromboxane and/or nitric oxide pathway specific.
 In comparison to normal-weight (BMI 18-24kg/m2) pregnant women, omental (central) fat tissue from obese pregnant women produced altered concentrations of adipokines, namely leptin and adiponectin.
 We suggested that an aberrant endocrine environment created by increased central adiposity induces vascular endothelial dysregulation in obese mothers, which may predispose them to pre-eclampsia.